MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/README.md

 *Note*: These checkers issue warnings only on *Windows*.

-Another component of this subproject is the ability for users to specify functions that should trigger a warning when invoked.
+Another component of this project is the ability for users to specify functions that should trigger a warning when invoked.
 To support this functionality, the `SecuritySyntaxChecker` provides a command-line interface of the following form:
 ```sh
 $ ./build/bin/clang --analyze --analyzer-no-default-checks -Xanalyzer -analyzer-checker=security.insecureAPI.SecuritySyntaxChecker -Xclang -analyzer-config -Xclang security.insecureAPI.SecuritySyntaxChecker:Warn="a b c" test.c
 ```